Honors Program in Political Science

 In the semester before the thesis is to begin, you, in consultation with your honors advisor, must prepare a preliminary proposal.
 The length of the proposal should be two to three pages and include a bibliography of at least 10 sources that relate to your proposal and that you expect to examine in POL 491.
 You should submit both a hard copy and an electronic copy of the proposal to the honors director by the deadlines listed above (March 25 or Oct.
 25).
 The honors director will make copies available to all political science faculty members who will vote for or against approval of the proposal at the monthly departmental meeting in the first week of April or November.

-If the department approves your proposal, you will then need to complete an application for POL 491: Independent Study I. You can find this on the Records Office’s Forms page.
+If the department approves your proposal, you will then need to complete an application for POL 491: Independent Study I. You can find this on the Registrar's Office’s Forms page.
 You will need to work with your honors advisor to determine expectations for the independent study such as when you will meet with your advisor, what assignments you will do and how your grade will be determined.
 This form must be signed by the department chair and then the dean of the Faculty of Arts and Sciences or their designee by April 15 for the Fall Semester or Nov.
 15 for the Spring Semester.
 If the department rejects your proposal, you will not be able to proceed with the project.

 Beyond the special designation on your transcript (and an honors cords you wear at Commencement), successfully completing an honors thesis demonstrates that you have research and writing skills that are very much in demand and that you are able to complete independent intellectual work.
 Moreover, you will have an impressive writing sample for any employer or graduate program that requires one.
 Indeed, the Adams Library and the Political Science Department will retain a bound copy of your thesis, and it will be available through the Digital Commons, as well.